 - Technical documentation of fithesis1 class, approx. 367 KiB

 Using fithesis1 from DocBook

-xslt , which is available on UNIX faculty machines and is used to convert the DocBook XML format to many final formats, including LaTeX outputs with the fithesis1 class.
+xslt module, available on UNIX faculty machines, which is used to convert the XML DocBook format into many end-to-end formats, including LaTeX output with the fithesis1 class.